JuliePeeling/Innovation-Summit-2025/docs/learners/julie-peeling.md

-# Your Name Here

-Welcome to the GitHub training workshop!
-Please edit this file with your own details.
+# Julie Peeling

 ---

 ## About Me
-- **Name:** Your full name
+- **Name:** Julie Peeling
-- **Affiliation:** Your institution or organization
+- **Affiliation:** Cornell University
-- **Email:** your@email.edu
+- **Email:** jap479@cornell.edu

 ## Research Interests
-Write 2–3 sentences about your research focus, or what you are excited to learn in this workshop.
+My research uses remotely sensed vegetation information to understand long-term ecological changes in drylands and how those changes influence vegetation responses to restoration-focused management.
+I am really excited to learn more about systems thinking for environmental problems and incorporating big data to address questions across variable spatial and temporal scales.

 ## Fun Fact
-Share one fun fact about yourself!
+I learned how to windsurf this past summer!

 ---

-*Instructions:*
-- Replace all the placeholder text above with your own info.
-- Save your edits (`git commit`) and push (`git push`) to share with the group.